Use the Start, Stop, and Continue Exercise to Strengthen Your OrganizationBy The A Group

 Before you begin, pick a topic/department/program/initiative to assess.

 This exercise is flexible enough to work for all topics (both personal and work-related).
-You can even do it by yourself, with a pair or in a large group.
+You can even do it by yourself, with another team member or ast part of a large group.
 The first thing you want to do is pick a topic area.
-The different topics my church teams have completed over time were on:
+The topics relevant to nonprofit teams could include::

 - Social Media